Area fishing report: Flounder, bluefin tuna, shark being caught in saltwater

 Oregon Inlet

-Private boats are primarily catching bluefin tuna using valley fishing rigs at about 23-30 miles out from shore.
+Private boats are primarily catching bluefin tuna using valley fishing rigs about 23-30 miles out from shore.
+Traces of puppy drum and American shad are appearing along the beaches.
+The abnormal weather has recently created difficulty for fishing.
 Contact: Oregon Inlet Fishing Center 252-441-6301, www.oregon-inlet.com.

 Buxton/Hatterasf